genicsblog/genicsblog.com/_posts/gouravkhunger/2021-11-07-how-to-support-multiple-fonts-in-an-android-app.md

 ## The Result

-As a result, I built the android library [Fontize](https://github.com/gouravkhunger/Fontize)
+As a result, I built the android library Fontize!

+{% include linkpreview.html url="https://github.com/gouravkhunger/Fontize" title="gouravkhunger/Fontize" %}

 Once you add it to your project, you need to follow certain steps mentioned in the [repository's `README.md` file](https://github.com/gouravkhunger/Fontize/blob/main/README.md) and your project will migrate to use intelligent `Fontize` views that can work united and can change fonts in a snap.